A Fable for Critics: Critical response

 Lowell's friends objected to the intense criticism of Fuller, specifically William Wetmore Story and Thomas Wentworth Higginson.
 Edgar Allan Poe reviewed the work in the Southern Literary Messenger and called it "'loose'—ill-conceived and feebly executed, as well in detail as in general... we confess some surprise at his putting forth so unpolished a performance".
 His final judgment was that the work was not successful: "no failure was ever more complete or more pitiable".

 In 1922, Amy Lowell, a later relative of the Lowell family, wrote a similar book which she titled A Critical Fable after she was lampooned by Robert Frost.
 In it, she pokes fun at contemporary poets like Frost, Ezra Pound, and T. S. Eliot using the byline "A Poker of Fun".
-In the younger Lowell's version, the satire presents two people in conversation, including Lowell himself and a present-day critic.
-The critic particularly defends women poets against the elder Lowell's disdain for them and instead saves their harshest criticism for male writers.
+In the younger Lowell's version, the satire presents two people in conversation, including James Russell Lowell himself and a present-day critic.
+The critic particularly defends women poets against the elder Lowell's disdain for them and instead saves the harshest criticism for male writers.